TroniusGaming/yapi/Events.md

 ### player-left

-Triggered when a pleyer leaves this game host
+Triggered when a player leaves this game host

 #### Event Data